openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wimac.tutorial.experiment1.config.scenario
    :language: python

-The positions of the stations can be defined busing the placers which garantue a specific distribution of the positions.
-Here, the positions of the BSs comply a hexagonal grid with the chosen number of rings ``numberOfCircles`` around a center cell.
-All positions of the MSs are on a line according to the position list ``positionList``.
+The positions of the stations can be defined by using the placers. (e.g.
+``HexagonalPlacer``, ``LinearPlacer``) which garantue a specific distribution of the positions.
+Here, the positions of BSs comply a hexagonal grid with the chosen number of rings ``numberOfCircles`` around a center cell.
+All positions of MSs are on a line according to the position list ``positionList``.
 Because we only study a scenario with one BS and one MS we chose ``numberOfCircles`` and ``numberOfNodes`` equal to one.
 The different types of placers can be chosen from the pytho classes in the path ``myOpenWNS/framework/scenarios/PyConfig/scenarios/placer/``

 Next, the antenna type of the BS is defined with a position offset relative to the BS positions.
 This is required because more than one antenna per BS is possible.